The Power of Emotional Awareness in Children: Nurturing Well-being

 Non-Verbal Communication: Horses are masters of non-verbal communication.
 In equine-assisted therapy, individuals learn to communicate with horses through body language, eye contact, and energy.
 This skill can be transferred to human relationships, improving emotional intelligence and interpersonal connections.

-Grounding Exercises: Activities such as grooming, leading, or simply standing beside a horse encourage individuals to focus on the tactile sensations and physical presence of the horse.
-This grounding technique helps people reconnect with their own bodies and establish a sense of safety and stability.
+Grounding Exercises: Activities such as grooming, leading, or simply standing beside a horse encourage individuals to focus on the horse’s tactile sensations and physical presence.
+This grounding technique helps people reconnect with their bodies and establish a sense of safety and stability.

 What Feelings Can Equine-Assisted Therapy Bring About?